stats60/stats60.github.io/index.md

 |Yuchen Wu (for help with R)|wuyc14@stanford.edu|in [calendar](../calendar)|
 |Qian Zhao|qzhao1@stanford.edu|in [calendar](../calendar)|

-**Teaching team email**: If you have a question that is either personal or specific to you (others in the class would not need the answer), please email us at stats60-sum1920-staff@lists.stanford.edu.
-This account is monitored by the entire group of instructors, and we’ll aim to respond to your question as soon as possible.
+**Contact**: Questions about the class material or logistics go to **[Piazza](https://piazza.com/stanford/summer2020/stats60psych10stats160)**.
+Questions that are either personal or specific to you (others in the class would not need the answer) can be directed to the instructor.
+He will aim to respond to your question as soon as possible.

-Follow the links at the top of the page for more information about the course.
+The links at the top of the page give more information about the course.